Personal Values and

 Sometimes it's easier for other people to point out to you what they think your values are.
 It may be helpful to you to ask others about your personal values and decision making.
 Why?
 Because when you know what you're personal values are, your decision making becomes infinitely easier.

 A person's identity and personality is 'held together', you could say, by their values and beliefs.
 And we know your personal values and decision making are intimately connected.
 Knowing how to make decisions that satisfy your personal values means that your sense of self is strengthened by every decision.
 As opposed to making decisions that somehow weaken or fragment who you are.
+(See the section on mind control for more about this.)

 Consider how this might happen in a group, where different people hold different values that are at odds with each other.
 Or even the same value, but expressed differently.
 Unless there's a fundamental shift, any decision will mean that somebody's values are not being met.
-A useful strategy here (or indeed in any teambuilding) is to get each member to identify with particular shared values.
+A useful strategy here (or indeed in any team building) is to get each member to identify with particular shared values.
 Defining shared values is a powerful method to generate cohesion in groups.

 What are YOUR values?

-Pick a simple activity that you do frequently, such as brushing your teeth, brushing your hair or putting on socks.
+A quick exercise to determine your own hierarchy of values is to pick a simple activity that you do frequently, such as brushing your teeth, brushing your hair or putting on socks.

 Ask yourself 'What would have to happen so I did not do (the activity)?'